-Going out (Activity 11 in Appendix 2: Planning and following journeys)
+Planning and following journeys (Activity 11 in Appendix 2)

 Some people with Parkinson's will get extremely anxious or distressed when going out and need someone to accompany them - especially on an unfamiliar journey.
 You may also avoid going out because of the fear of freezing (where you suddenly cannot move) or falling.
-Some people may have visual problems due to Parkinson's and feel unsafe getting out and about without help.
+You may have visual problems due to Parkinson's and feel unsafe getting out and about without help.

 "I can't follow the route of an unfamiliar journey without my carer.
-I easily get confused, and being in unfamiliar situations or places can cause stress, which makes my symptoms worse.
+I easily get confused, and being in unfamiliar situations or places causes stress, which makes my symptoms worse.
 I also freeze and often fall, so I am afraid to go out by myself."